lbr77/lbr77/AWESOME-STARS.md

 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 - [JeffersonQin/mikanani-proxy](https://github.com/JeffersonQin/mikanani-proxy) - 蜜柑计划轻量级代理服务 - Lightweight proxy server for https://mikanani.me
 - [OpenMOSS/MOSS](https://github.com/OpenMOSS/MOSS) - An open-source tool-augmented conversational language model from Fudan University
+- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.
 - [svc-develop-team/so-vits-svc](https://github.com/svc-develop-team/so-vits-svc) - SoftVC VITS Singing Voice Conversion
 - [bupticybee/ChineseAiDungeonChatGPT](https://github.com/bupticybee/ChineseAiDungeonChatGPT) - 中文版的ai地牢，直接使用的openai的ChatGPT api作为讲故事的模型。